bymavis/CAS_ICLR2021/README.md

-# Improving Adversarial Robustness via Channel-wise Activation Suppressing
+# Improving Adversarial Robustness via Channel-wise Activation Suppressing (ICLR2021)

-This is our Pytorch implementation of CAS.
+This is the official Pytorch implementation of CAS.

 ## Pre-trained model